Would you like more information about the program?

 1) Complete the Clinical Medical Assistant Training program.

-2) After you have completed the program, if you would like to participate, our team of Externship Coordinators at CapYear will work with you to find a clinical site near your home or school.
+3) The team of externship coordinators at CapYear will work with students to find a clinical site near the student's home or school.

 3) Placements into medical offices are based on location, schedule availability, and career goals.

-5) The externship matching process starts around the halfway point of your program, so you’ll have plenty of time to prepare.
+5) The clinical externship planning process starts around the halfway point of your Clinical Medical Assistant training program, so students have plenty of time to prepare.

 What financial aid or payment options are available?